-Best Legends to use in Apex Legends Season 5: Ultimate tier list | Dexerto.com
+Best Legends to use in Apex Legends Season 5: Ultimate tier list - Dexerto

 Bangalore is one of the more underrated Legends who just misses out on the A Tier.
 The problem with this militaristic character is that many players don’t know how to properly utilize her Ultimate ability.

+Neither overpowered or underpowered, she is great at maneuvering around fights and escaping with her Tactical.
+Smoke Bombs are great for both escaping and attacking.
+To attack with smoke, make sure you and your teammates have Digital Threat sights attached, and you’ll have a massive advantage against an enemy squad in the chaos of the smoke.
+However, if you notice they’re managing to hit you, they may also have Digital Threat scopes.

-Unlike Gibraltar's Defensive Bombardment, Bangalore's Rolling Thunder won't really do enough damage to kill opponents outright, but it will severely hamper their movement and vision.
+Unlike Gibby’s Defensive Bombardment, Bangalore’s Rolling Thunder won’t really do enough damage to kill opponents outright.
+It, however, will severely hamper their movement and vision.
 If you know the rough location of the enemy team, soften them up with the Rolling Thunder, then move in for some easy kills.

-Her Tactical – smoke bombs – are great for both escaping and attacking.
-To attack with smoke, make sure you and your teammates have Digital Threat sights attached, and you'll have a massive advantage against an enemy squad in the chaos of the smoke.
-However, if you notice they're managing to hit you, they may also have Digital Threat scopes.
+Players of the Profession Soldier will also be happy to have Rolling Thunder’s slightly faster explosion time in Season 7, too.

-Bangalore's Passive is also excellent and can make you a hard target when being shot, as she gets a slight movement speed increase.
+Bangalore’s Passive is also excellent, making you a hard target when being shot, as she gets a slight movement speed increase.

-Pathfinder drops all the way down to B Tier from S Tier with this update.
-It's a harsh drop, and it's all down to one change in his grapple ability.

-The Tactical Ability 'Grapple' can be used to make a quick escape or to push up on weak opponents before they get the chance to heal.
-But, now, with a whopping 35 second cooldown, most players would rather opt for Wraith, or now Loba, to make those quick escapes.
-In fact, Mirage's Rework is another reason for Pathfinder's decline, as those pesky decoys are just so much better.
+Wattson is a great team-based legend.
+In competitive Apex Legends, you’ll see a Wattson in almost every team, thanks to her Interception Pilon.
+This ability destroys enemy throwables and allows a squad to hold down a position.
+Similarly to Caustic, she also has great zone control.

+Combined with her Perimeter Security traps, if you’re playing as a team, Wattson can be a great squadmate to have.
+However, she can’t be placed any higher on this list because as a solo player, Wattson certainly isn’t the best pick.

 Octane

+Similarly to Revenant, what holds Octane back is what he specifically brings to the team.
+In a solo mode, The Andrenaline Junkie would shine; zipping around the map, hunting kills.

+While his Season 7 buff to Swift Mend doubled his healing rate from 0.5 hp/s to 1.0 hp/s, in actuality, it doesn’t improve him much.

-Octane is a very fun character to use, even if not necessarily 'the best', thanks to his added mobility and quirky voice lines.
-Unfortunately, he doesn't offer a lot in terms of either attacking or defending.
+Octane is a very fun character to use.
+Even if not necessarily ‘the best’, it’s thanks to his added mobility and quirky voice lines.
+Unfortunately, he doesn’t offer a lot in terms of either attacking or defending.
 His jump pad Ultimate can be useful to reach high places or to push up on weak enemies.
-In Season 5, his launch pad cooldown was reduced by 30 seconds, but so far it doesn't seem like it's been enough to make him a must-have over most of the other characters.
+In Season 5, his launch pad cooldown was reduced by 30 seconds.
+So far, though, it doesn’t seem like it’s been enough to make him a must-have over most of the other characters.

-The stim to give you a speed boost is great for escaping the incoming storm, but not so much for evading enemies, as unlike wraith, or even Bangalore's smoke, you're still very visible and can take damage.
+The stim to give you a speed boost is great for escaping the incoming storm.
+However, it’s not so much for evading enemies, as unlike Wraith, or even Bangalore’s smoke, you’re still very visible and can take damage.

-Perhaps Octane's strongest asset is the ability to heal over time, meaning you never have to worry about running out of syringes after escaping the storm or a fight.
-You'll still need to ensure you have shield cells and batteries though.
+Perhaps Octane’s strongest asset is the ability to heal over time.
+This means you never have to worry about running out of syringes after escaping the storm or a fight.
+You’ll still need to ensure you have shield cells and batteries, though.

-Revenant, added in Season 4, had possibly the most hyped-up entrance of any character up to that point.
-But, has he lived up to the hype?
-In terms of lore and mystique, sure, but not in terms of raw ability.

-Where this deadly simulacrum assassin shines is his Ultimate ability, which allows him (and his teammates) to escape death temporarily.
-There's no denying that this is an absolute live-saver.

 That’s our current ranking of the characters in Apex Legends – but this list will change as future updates happen and new Legends are added over the course of the game’s lifecycle.